My packages and/or custom code for GNU Emacs

 The themes are very customisable and provide support for a wide range of packages.
 Their manual is detailed so that new users can get started, while it also provides custom code for all sorts of more advanced customisations.

 Since August 2020, the original Modus themes (modus-operandi, modus-vivendi) are built into Emacs version 28 or higher.
 Emacs 28 ships with modus-themes version 1.6.0.
 Emacs 29 includes version 3.0.0.
-Emacs 30 provides a newer, refactored version that thoroughly refashions how the themes are implemented and customized.
+Emacs 30 provides version 4.4.0.
+Version 4 is a major refactoring of how the themes are implemented and customized.
 Such major versions are not backward-compatible due to the limited resources at my disposal to support multiple versions of Emacs and of the themes across the years.

 Denote